- Expensive, unsustainable rockets have served as our primary means to exit Earth, but space elevators present a cheaper way to enter outer space.

 A 2014 report by the International Academy of Astronautics (IAA) proposes a “ribbon” tether stretching well past geostationary orbit that’s roughly one hundred million times longer than its width.
 The “ribbon,” held down by an anchor as heavy as about 170 school buses, could carry 1 kilogram to geosynchronous orbit for $500, opposed to the current price of $20,000 per kilogram via rocket, according to the IAA report.

-Dr. Peter Swan, who helped author the IAA report, is the president of the International Space Elevator Consortium, a professional society of space elevator enthusiasts advocating for the megastructure.
+Dr. Peter Swan co-authored the IAA report and is the president of the International Space Elevator Consortium, a professional society of space elevator enthusiasts advocating for the megastructure.
 He said space elevators offer an “opening of our vision towards humanity’s future.”

 “There’s a tremendous movement of moving off-planet,” Swan told Futurism.
 “Space elevators could jump in and help the whole process by lowering the cost to geosynchronous and beyond.”